dahomita/Skin-Cancer-Detection--OpenCV-TensorFlow-Keras/README.md

-# Skin Cancer Detection Model
+# Skin Cancer Detection API

-This repository contains Python code for generating a skin cancer detection model and using it to detect skin cancer from user-inputted images or videos.
-The model architecture is as follows:
+This repository contains a FastAPI implementation for skin cancer detection using a pre-trained TensorFlow/Keras model.
+The API accepts image uploads and returns predictions indicating whether the skin lesion in the image is cancerous or non-cancerous.

+## Model Architecture

+The system uses a CNN model with the following architecture:

 ```python
 model = Sequential()